wcclima/molecular-dynamics/README.md

 **`fortran_codes/`: Older version of the model**

 **`notebooks/`: Notebooks demonstrating the simulations**
-- `molecular_dynamics_notebook.ipynb` : Notebook explaining the basic details of the simulation
+- `MolecularDynamicsPBC.ipynb` : Notebook explaining the basic details of the simulation with periodic boundary conditions (PBC)
-- `brownian_motion_notebook.ipynb` : Notebook discussing the Brownian motion implementation
-- `bottom_hard_wall_notebook.ipynb` : Notebook discussing the implementation of the bottom-hard-wall boundary condition
+- `MolecularDynamicsBHW.ipynb` : Notebook explaining the basic details of the simulation with bottom hard wall conditions (BHW)

 **`molecular_dynamics/`: Molecular dynamics module**